dshe/MinimalContainer/README.md

 //container.RegisterSingleton<TConcrete>();
 TConcrete instance = container.GetInstance<TConcrete>();
 ```
 To enable automatic registration and resolution, pass the desired lifestyle (singleton or transient) to be used for automatic registration in the container's constructor.
-Note however that the dependencies of singleton instances will always be set to singleton lifestyle.
+Note however that the container will always register the dependencies of singleton instances as singletons.

-If automatic type resolution requires scanning assemblies other than the current executing assembly, also include references to those assemblies in the container's constructor.
+If automatic type resolution requires scanning assemblies other than the current executing assembly, include references to those assemblies in the container's constructor.

 #### example
 ```csharp